vbotka/ansible-freebsd-postinstall/docs/source/guide-tags.rst

 Tags
 ====

-The :index:`tags` provide the user with a very useful tool to run selected groups of tasks.
+The :index:`tags` provide the user with a powerful tool to run selected groups of tasks.
 Use the command below to display available tags

 .. include:: tags-list.rst